sanyal06/aws-labs-1/SAA_Lab02.md

 You can also now try deleting one/more server in order to verify whether the auto scaling feature is able to spin up instances in response.

-Clean up steps –
+### Clean up steps –

 Delete the resources in the below order

+ 1 - RDS (do not create a snapshot and do not retain the automated backup files)
+ 2 - ALB
-RDS (do not create a snapshot) – ALB – Auto Scaling Group (takes little time to delete) – Target Group – Launch Configuration.
+ 3 - Auto Scaling Group (takes little time to delete)
+ 4 - Target Group – Launch Configuration.

+***All the services used in this lab are eligible and covered within the free tier account.
+There should not be any charge if you delete all the resources within a couple of hours of creation provided you have monthly limits left.***

-Lab Complete!
+### Lab Complete!